robclewley/robclewley.github.io/_posts/2015-06-29-pca_demo_with_fovea.md

 clus_styles = ['r', 'g', 'b']
 ```

-Notice that I’ve also tinkered with the number of datapoints making up each hypersphere (the sample size of that population) and applied _pca\_disc_’s _stretch()_, _translate()_ and _noise()_ function to give each cluster its own character, as we would expect from three different clusters of a real dataset.
+Notice that I’ve also tinkered with the number of datapoints making up each hypersphere (the sample size of that population) and applied `pca_disc`’s `stretch()`, `translate()` and `noise()` function to give each cluster its own character, as we would expect from three different clusters of a real dataset.

 Let’s say we suspect our choice of 6 emotions was somewhat arbitrary.
 Do we really need to give “joy” and “pride” their own axes, or should reports of those feelings all be lumped into a single variable (happiness)?
 For that matter, don’t “jealousy” and “malice” belong to the same underlying emotion (contempt) as well?
 PCA is designed to settle questions like these.

 But a problem arises when the best set of axes PCA does identify outnumbers the 3 dimensions visible to us mortals.
 We may have narrowed our 6 emotions down to a more manageable list of 4 (happiness, contempt, fear, sorrow), but that’s little solace if we wish to plot our new dataset in 2D or 3D.
 However, we may still get a loose impression of how 4D or 6D might look in its natural state by projecting it onto 2 or 3 orthonormal vectors.
 Methods like Linear Discriminant Analysis can be used to come up with “projection vectors” that yield particularly informative projections of high-dimensional data.
-But purely for the sake of demonstration, we’ll content ourselves with any 2 or 3 orthonormal projection vectors that transform our 4D (‘AFTER’) and 6D (‘BEFORE’) into 2D and 3D point-clouds that can be drawn in our existing subplots.
-Two arbitrary orthonormal projection vectors can be found by applying the QR factorization on a random matrix as in _pca\_disc_'s function, _ortho_proj_mat()_:
+But purely for the sake of demonstration, we’ll content ourselves with any 2 or 3 orthonormal projection vectors that transform our 4D ("AFTER") and 6D ("BEFORE") into 2D and 3D point-clouds that can be drawn in our existing subplots.
+Two arbitrary orthonormal projection vectors can be found by applying the QR factorization on a random matrix as in `pca_disc`'s function, `ortho_proj_mat()`:

 ```python
 def ortho_proj_mat(n, m):